stephentetley/sheetio/README.md

-# sheetreader
+# sheetio

-Flix library built on Apache POI to read Excel files
+A Flix library built on top of Apache POI to read and write Excel files.